probnum2026/probnum2026.github.io/schedule.md

 14&ndash;17: Presentations

 18&ndash;21: Conference dinner in the form of a cruise on lake Saimaa aboard [m/s Camilla](https://karelialines.fi/in-english/).
+The ship will depart from [Lappeenranta Harbour](https://maps.app.goo.gl/qQrcYJ5XQenHpBAW6).

 ---